Cherubism: Prognosis

 Due to the rarity of the condition, it is difficult to reliably estimate statistics.
 However, a 2006 study which followed 7 cases over an average of 8.5 years noted that "In general, cherubism does not have a poor prognosis.
 It has been noted that the condition does not progress beyond puberty.
 As the patient grows to adulthood, the jawbone lesions tend to resolve, and a progressively more normal jaw configuration is noted."

 History

-Cherubism was first documented and named in 1933 by Dr. W. A. Jones of Kingston, Ontario, describing a case of three siblings of the same family of Jewish Russian heritage.
+Cherubism was first documented and named in 1933 by W. A. Jones of Kingston, Ontario, describing a case of three siblings of the same family of Jewish Russian heritage.
 All that was known at the time was the characteristic swelling pattern and the increase and then regress of bone lesions.
 By the time the children reached the ages of fifteen, sixteen, and seventeen, the facial deformity had become an obvious disfigurement and in 1943, the children were operated on by the Jones medical team, reducing the hard swelling of their jaws.
 Four years following the surgeries, there was no reappearance of the swellings.
 Yet, in some cases dysplasia recurred after surgery, necessitating additional surgeries.